YashasviMantha/CMD-Costum/README.md

 `me.mark("Y")`           -->  for watermarking the script in Yashasvi's name

+# AutoHotKey-Scripts
+These are some of the `.ahk` scripts I wrote.

+Docs:

+`Ctrl + e`   --> Enables/Disables Desktop icons and hides Taskbar

 # Remote-Server
 Contains Mainly OpenVPN Setup that I use for accessing RDPS set-up.